rossabaker/northside/content/post/update.md

   League this season.
 We have expanded our participation in the Rec Plus leagues to accommodate Northside soccer families.

-* Some of our Rec Plus teams have not filled up including:
-  * U19 Coed
-  * U12 Girls
-  * Our other teams are filling quickly so we advise you to register quickly.
+* We still have spots on the U12 Boys team.
+Other teams are filling quickly, so we advise you register today.

 <a class="btn btn-primary" href="http://www.gotsport.com/asp/application/reg/?ProgramID=53131">Register for Rec</a>
 <a class="btn btn-primary" href="http://www.gotsport.com/asp/application/reg/?ProgramID=53130">Register for Rec Plus</a>